benfoxall/ogn-jan/README.md

 ### Running

-See this online at http://benjaminbenben.com/ping-pong/public - press 'n' &amp; 'p' to go through the presentation (some slides are vertical, so won't be shown with &rarr; &larr;).
+See this online at http://benjaminbenben.com/ping-pong/public - press 'n' &amp; 'p' to go through the presentation (some slides are vertical, so won't be shown with &larr; &rarr;).

 To run this locally you need to run it through a web server (as there is a little bit of getUserMedia).
 An easy way to do this is: